StoicDreams/ErikGassler/webapp/d/en-US/blogs/case_book.md

 If you're looking to substantially improve your software development process, embrace a culture of innovation and empowerment, and deliver high-quality products faster, CASE is the framework for you.

 With its principles of simplicity, agility, and continuous delivery, CASE can help organizations and teams craft better software solutions more efficiently than ever before.
-Check out my new book, [CASE: Continuous Agile Software Engineering, now available in Kindle, paperback, and hardcover formats on Amazon.com](https://amzn.to/3VzXW32) to learn more about how to successfully implement CASE within your organization or team!
+Check out my new book, [CASE: Continuous Agile Software Engineering, now available in Kindle, paperback, and hardcover formats on Amazon.com](https://amzn.to/3QuGnQy) to learn more about how to successfully implement CASE within your organization or team!

+> As an Amazon Associate I earn from qualifying purchases.

 ```